Local and global topological complexity measures OF ReLU neural network functions: Abstract

 \section{Abstract}

 We apply a generalized piecewise-linear (PL) version of Morse theory due to Grunert-K{\"u}hnel-Rote to define and study new local and global notions of topological complexity for fully-connected feedforward ReLU neural network functions $F: \mathbb{R}^n \rightarrow \mathbb{R}$.
 Along the way, we show how to construct, for each such $F$, a canonical polytopal complex $\mathcal{K}(F)$ and a deformation retract $\mathbb{R}^n \rightarrow \mathcal{K}(F)$, yielding a convenient compact model for performing calculations.
-We also give a combinatorial description of local complexity for depth $2$ networks, and a construction showing that local complexity can be arbitrarily high.
+We also give a construction showing that local complexity can be arbitrarily high.